-In Australia, the widespread appeal of catching crabs, both recreationally and commercially is well documented.
-To ensure that crabs have a home in Western Australia in the future, Perth-based inventor Kate Goldie is breaking ground with her new invention, Crab Crib, ensuring humane and environmental sustainability of one of the country’s favourite pastimes, as well as the commercial crabbing industry.
+In Australia, the widespread appeal of catching crabs is well documented.
+To ensure that crabs have a home in Western Australia in the future, Perth-based inventor Kate Goldie is breaking ground with her new invention, Crab Crib, ensuring humane and environmental sustainability of one of the country’s favourite pastimes.

-“Having spent a lot of time with my family at my parents’ home on the canals in Mandurah, I’ve seen the first-hand damage and pollution created by the traditional crabbing nets that degrade and make their way to the ocean.”
+“Having spent a lot of time crabbing in Mandurah growing up, I’ve seen first-hand the damage and pollution created by the traditional crabbing nets that degrade and make their way to the ocean.”
 Kate said.

-“I was inspired to create the Crab Crib to provide ease of catch and release for undersize or females with eggs, in the species.
+“I was inspired to create the Crab Crib to provide ease of catch and release for undersize or females with eggs and minimise future environmental impacts.

-Simultaneously, the safe and humane design of the Crab Crib is garnering Australia-wide attention for projected improvements for the industry.
+Simultaneously, the environmentally friendly, safe and humane design of the Crab Crib is garnering Australia-wide attention for projected improvements for the industry.
 Features include wide and slippery strip plastic and surface that prevents the damage and loss of female eggs, which are stored in an abdominal sack and are at great risk of destruction from abrasive nylon rope nets and the associated knots.
-The slip also guarantees that juvenile and undersize species can be easily released without the prying or ripping of claws from the net thus increasing the chances of survival and ongoing sustainability of the species.
+The slippery strip plastic also guarantees that juvenile and undersize crabs can be easily released without prying or ripping of claws from the net.
+This increases the chances of survival and ongoing sustainability of the species.

-The net is light-weight and load bearing and even has the potential to be made from recycled plastic ocean waste.
-The solid componentry ensures longevity i.e. no knot and rope tangles, movement or fraying, which reduces the chance it could be discarded as ocean waste.
+The net is light-weight and load bearing, with the potential to be made from recycled plastic ocean waste.
+The solid components ensure longevity i.e. no knot and rope tangles, movement or fraying, further reducing the chance it could be discarded as ocean waste.

 “For thousands of Western Australians catching or enjoying a feed of crabs is a highly valued activity and part of WA’s summer lifestyle.
 This is an experience worth protecting,” Minister Kelly said.